 Prepare a large tub of chopped fruit, and another tub of vegetable sticks such as carrot, pepper strips, celery and cucumber sticks at the start of the week.
 This will make it easy for you to spoon some chopped fruit onto your cereal in the morning, or pop veggie sticks into a lunch box to take with you to work.
 You could also portion out a smoothie mix of mixed berries into food bags and freeze so you've got an easy option for breakfast in a hurry.
 Just throw into the blender with a banana and yogurt, and you've got a healthy breakfast to go.

-Vary your fruit and vegetables choices each week.
+Vary your fruit and vegetable choices each week.
 You should be aiming for a rainbow of colours, because different colours means different nutrients.
 Mixing up your fruit and veg choices also helps to keep it interesting and alleviate boredom.
 For some unusual choices, check out these options.

 Have a mixed salad as a side to most dinners - or alternatively as a starter.
 It's a great way to reach your 5-a-day and can also help you to fill up on good stuff so you don't overeat when it comes to the more calorific main course.
 Just ensure you skip dressings unless low fat or balsamic vinegar, otherwise you could be upping your calorie intake unintentionally!